pen-lang/pen/doc/src/references/language/types.md

 ## None

 It represents a missing value.
-It has only a single literal of `none`.
+It has only a single value of `none`.

 ```pen
 none